chengjiagan/RunD_ATC22/README.md

 ## RunD Experiment

-We are sorry that we cannot provide source code or binary package of RunD, because it's tightly integrated with our internal system.
-However, most of the optimizations mentioned in the paper has been pushed to the kata-containers community.
-If you are interested, you can check **commit A, commit B...** (TODO)
+The source code of RunD is submitted to the Kata community, and most of them are still under review.
+The related commits in Kata community are listed as follows: xxxxxxxxxxx

+Considering that some related binary packages and binaries are tightly integrated with our internal system, we provide a screencast of the tool along with the results in our artifact.

 Refer to video: [ATC_RunD_AE.mp4](ATC_RunD_AE.mp4).